-It's a dynamic endeavor for the Rangers, buoyed by a lucrative television contract and back-to-back AL championships under a new ownership group led by Hall of Fame pitcher Nolan Ryan.
+It's a major move for the Rangers, buoyed by a lucrative television contract and consecutive AL championships under a new ownership group led by Chuck Greenberg and his partner, Hall of Fame pitcher Nolan Ryan.
 But the team is still chasing its first World Series title — and Texas knows all too well that nothing is done until it is done.

-Despite a serious effort, the Rangers were unable to re-sign star pitcher Cliff Lee following the 2010 season.
+Despite a serious effort, the Rangers were unable to re-sign free-agent ace Cliff Lee following the 2010 season.
 They made it back to the World Series anyway and were within one strike of winning it all — twice — before the St. Louis Cardinals rallied to take the trophy.

 Then the Rangers lost their latest ace, C.J.
-Wilson, when the left-hander agreed to a $77.5 million, five-year contract with the AL West rival Los Angeles Angels this month.
+Wilson, when the left-hander signed a $77.5 million, five-year contract with the AL West rival Los Angeles Angels this month.

 "Our commitment of our ownership is to put the best team out there.
 The last couple of years we just haven't been able to close it out," Daniels said.

 Bidding for the posting fee closed last Wednesday, and the Ham Fighters had until 5 p.m.
 EST on Tuesday to accept.
-The fee will be paid only if a contract agreement is reached with Darvish's agents, Arn Tellem and Don Nomura.
+The fee will be paid only if an agreement is reached with Darvish's agents, Arn Tellem and Don Nomura.

-If no deal is finalized, Darvish returns to the Fighters for another season.
+If no deal is reached, Darvish returns to the Fighters for another season.